BroadleafCommerce/BroadleafCommerce/README.md

 for catalog, order and customer functions and provides a robust, rule-driven environment for creating and managing discount promotions.

+### Admin Customization
+BroadleafCommerce provides a robust set of admin presentation annotations that allow configuration of domain class display and persistence semantics without touching any admin code.
+This provides an easy-to-consume approach for introducing entity extensions and additional fields into the admin forms so that your business users can immediately start to benefit.
+We also provide a full annotation or xml-based approach for overriding the admin config declared inside BroadleafCommerce so that you can have an impact on our defaults.
+And for more advanced customizations, our admin platform is based on Spring MVC, so your Spring knowledge will translate here as well when it comes to adding additional controllers, and the like.

 ### Content Management
 BroadleafCommerce includes a robus content management system for creating and managing static pages and content.
 We also include a powerful content targeting feature that allows